Telefonica/mistica-ios/CONTRIBUTING.md

 * Pay attention to user interaction (Gestures, Haptics, 3D Touch...)
 * Although this should be transparent to you, take into account themes and multiple brands.
 * To help other developers, add documentation about the new component.

-> Future versions will include a sample app or catalog to test those components.
-Once the catalog is available, don't forget to include new components on it.